MERCER COUNTY SPECIAL SERVICES SCHOOL DISTRICT

 c.
 His/her dissatisfaction with the discussions previously rendered.

 A. 1.
-A grievance not settled during the foregoing steps shall be referred to arbitration within ten (10) business days of STEP III response by filing a request for an arbitration panel with PERC.
-The parties may select a mutually agreeable arbitrator, but if the parties cannot agree on an arbitrator, they shall utilize the list of arbitrators from PERC and abide by the PERC rules.
+A grievance not settled during the foregoing steps shall be referred to arbitration within ten (10) days of Step III response or ten (10) days of Step IV (optional) response by notifying the other party in writing.
+If the parties cannot agree on an arbitrator they shall ask for a list of arbitrators from PERC and abide by PERC rules.

-A. Employees may request up to four (4) paid personal days per fiscal year.
-The employee’s supervisor has the authority to approve or disapprove such requests.
+A. Employees may request up to three (3) paid personal days per fiscal year.
+The employee's supervisor has the authority to approve or disapprove such requests.
 If the request is not approved, no personal days may be taken.
 Such requests shall not be unreasonably denied.
-Personal leave allowances will be pro-rated for part- time employees (See Article XIX).
+Personal leave allowances will be pro-rated for part-time employees (See Article XIX).

-Example: An employee whose regular work week is five (5) four-hour days will be eligible for up to four (4) four-hour days per calendar year.
+Example: An employee whose regular workweek is five (5) four-hour days will be eligible for up to three (3) four-hour days per calendar year.

-C. Requests for leave must be made in AESOP (or another time entry system implemented by the Board) five (5) workdays prior to the date requested off, except in cases of emergency.
+C. Requests for leave must be made five-(5) work days prior to the date requested off, except in cases of emergency.

 D. Unused personal days shall convert to sick days at the end of the year.